RhizomeDB/dbsp-notes/README.md

 # Abstract

-This document describes PomoFlow, a [dataflow] query runtime for PomoDB.
+This document describes PomoFlow, a [dataflow] query runtime.
 It is intended for incrementalizing programs to efficiently compute over deltas from an extensional database.

 # 1. Introduction